JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 @.
 Cabinet said 2/3?
 P&R properties have been provided, why not 5? and why weren't Beverley etc offered this option?

-## Refurb/Alternative to scheme underlying the CPO
+## Alternative to scheme underlying the CPO
 @.
 Work out how much AA receives in rental income from tenants on the estate.
 Say it should use this on refurb/maintenance

 @.
 Paragraph 1.2.4 of the AAAP says that the estate needs to be redeveloped because "it would cost too much to bring the homes up to decent homes standard".